Anonymous-AAA/NITCBase/notes/general.md

 1. In BlockAccess::insert while adding a new block to the relation we dont update lblock of the new block ?
 A. Yes, we are doing it.
 2. Stage 8 doubt ?
+A. Yeah we have to add to the caches

 # Solved errors